brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 Now that you have all the integrations in place, you are ready to put in place a fully automated delivery pipeline for this simple service.

-You will start by creating a new application in Spinnaker, like you did for the `nginx` example.
+You will start by creating a new application in Spinnaker, as you did for the `nginx` example.
 I will call it `my-service`.

 ![New application for your service](https://imgur.com/LcY9MRt.png)

 In the application's Pipeline page, you will create a new pipeline that will be responsible for deploying this service.
 I will call it `Deploy service`.

-In this pipeline configuration you can set up a new _Automated Trigger_.
-These are things can trigger the pipeline automatically, like a webhook call, a cron schedule or, in this case, a new image being pushed to Dockerhub.
+In this pipeline configuration, you can set up a new _Automated Trigger_.
+These are things that can trigger the pipeline automatically, like a webhook call, a cron schedule or, in this case, a new image being pushed to Dockerhub.
 Go ahead and select `Docker Registry` as the automated trigger type.
 For the `Registry Name` you will see the provider you set up previously, `my-docker-registry`, in the `Organization` field you will see your username (or organization) and for the `Image` you see the repository you configured:

 ![Spinnaker automated trigger](https://imgur.com/E3j0hSK.png)

-Notice the `Tag` field was left empty, which means any image tag will be trigger this pipeline.
-You could also define an specific pattern for image tags to be deployed.
+Notice the `Tag` field was left empty, which means any image tag will trigger this pipeline.
+You could also define a specific pattern for image tags to be deployed.
 For example, you could have `production-*` and `staging-*` tags triggering different pipelines.

 If you now save and try to manually run this pipeline, you will be prompted for the image tag you want to trigger the pipeline with.